magnusmorton/vertex/README.md

   betweenness centrality calculated on it, can we synthesise new code that does the same thing using a new graph library and perhaps a different representation?

+## Other things tried
+I spent a long time trying to figure out how to use the LLVM Dataflow sanitizer framework to do this, but I ended up deciding it would be simpler and quicker to do it the way I have.

+I originally wrote the whole thing in C with the igraph graph library, but C++ and boost (despite its problems) again simplified things greatly